Loading

 Circa: 1980.

-A long indigo dyed batik cloth made from strong home woven cotton.
-This type may have been used to tie carrying baskets onto the back.
-They are not dissimilar to the Cirebon Lockan selendang and carry similar motifs of bold phoenix and ornamental wings.
+A long indigo dyed batik cloth on a white ground made from strong home woven cotton.
+This type was used to tie carrying baskets onto the back.
+The pattern name is laseman - the style is associated with Lasem cloths (Heringa) that carry similar Chinese motifs of bold phoenix and ornamental wings.

 Size: 330x63cm.